ManjeetMMIV/Dr.-Strange-OpenCv/README.md

 # Dr.-Strange-OpenCv
-It's an OpenCV simple project applying Dr. Strange like filter
+It's an OpenCV project applying Dr. Strange like filter using the computer vision library

 STRUCTURE:
 DRSTRANGE/